LiFeChain: Lightweight Blockchain for Secure and Efficient Federated Lifelong Learning in IoT: Experiments

+The performance of LiFeChain was evaluated from cost and security perspectives.
+Since there is no blockchain designed specifically for FLL, we compared LiFeChain (abbreviated as LiFeC-FedKNOW/FedWeIT) against the following baselines: \begin{enumerate} \item \textbf{FLC-M}: A basic FLchain storing complete models on-chain using chunk-and-serialization \cite{ramanan2020baffle}, without KRV, PoMC, or Seg-ZA. \item \textbf{FLC-ST}: {A baseline FLchain storing the full pairwise similarity table on-chain as an analytical upper bound on retrieval-related storage cost, without KRV, PoMC, or Seg-ZA.} \item \textbf{BEFL} \cite{jin2023lightweight}: {A state-of-the-art lightweight FLchain offloading models to IPFS with only authenticated metadata stored on-chain.} \end{enumerate}

+The per-task latency $\ell_{total}$ aggregates local training, P2P transmission, aggregation, block operations, broadcasting, and knowledge search over $R{=}5$ rounds.
+The P2P rate was set to 50Mbps, and results were averaged over 100+ runs.

-Security was evaluated under two typical attacks, client-side data poisoning and server-side model poisoning attacks, across two heterogeneous training data distributions.
-In the default network with 20 clients, we set up 4 malicious clients and 1 malicious server to conduct label flipping as a data poisoning attack \cite{rosenfeld2020certified} and model scaling as a model poisoning attack \cite{bagdasaryan2020backdoor}, respectively.
-We assessed security by comparing the average accuracy across all test datasets, which follows the settings used in \cite{luopan2023fedknow}.
+In the default network, we set up 4 malicious clients ($\alpha{=}0.2$) and 1 malicious server to conduct client-side and server-side attacks, respectively.
+Security was evaluated under 6 diverse attacks: label flipping~\cite{rosenfeld2020certified}, AGR-agnostic~\cite{shejwalkar2021manipulating}, LIE~\cite{baruch2019little}, scaling~\cite{shejwalkar2022back}, DBA~\cite{xie2019dba}, and server-side sign flipping~\cite{bagdasaryan2020backdoor}.
+We configured the Hyperledger Fabric chaincode endorsement policy to require a quorum of 4 signatures out of the 6 committee peers, allowing the system to tolerate 1 faulty node.
+We assessed security by comparing the average accuracy across all test datasets, following the settings in \cite{luopan2023fedknow}.